 However, in recent years, inbound marketing strategies have become increasingly popular.
 That’s because inbound delivers results more cost-effectively than outbound.
-In fact, 53% of marketers say inbound provides a higher ROI than outbound, compared to just 16% who say outbound delivers the higher return.

-Strategy 1: Launch Your Own Podcast
+Strategy 1: Launch your own podcast

 - Demonstrating ROI from marketing activities